 - Exam day instructions

-ICAI had reopened the exam form of CA Final 2022 on March 26, 2022 and and candidates will be able to fill the exam form till March 30 by paying the late fee.
-Earlier, the exam form was available till March 13, 2022 without late fees.
+ICAI will open the exam form of CA Final 2023 on February 3, 2023 and and candidates will be able to fill the exam form till February 24, 2203 without late fees and till March 3 by paying the late fee.
 Candidates who want to give the exam need to fill out the exam form for the CA Final.

 Exam form fee